d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 back to the original shape of the input image.
 Such rescaling may be inaccurate, especially for segmented regions with different classes.
 To avoid this issue, we crop the image to a *fixed* shape instead of rescaling.
-Specifically, using random cropping from image augmentation, we crop the same area of the input image and the label.
+Specifically, [**using random cropping from image augmentation, we crop the same area of the input image and the label**].

 ```{.python .input}
 #@save